Fiveable

 Dissolved substances

-• Dissolved organic matter (DOM) and other dissolved substances can absorb and scatter light
+Dissolved organic matter (DOM) and other dissolved compounds absorb and scatter light as it passes through the water column.

-• Dissolved minerals and ions can also contribute to light attenuation
+• Dissolved minerals and ions contribute to attenuation as well, though usually less than CDOM in freshwater systems.

 Suspended particles